jsbentley34/checkout/adrs/0153-checkout-v2.md

       The post-job step removes the SSH key.
 [Learn more about creating and using encrypted secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)
   ssh-known-hosts:
+    description: >
-    description: 'Known hosts in addition to the user and global host key database'
+      Known hosts in addition to the user and global host key database.
+The public SSH keys for a host may be obtained using the utility `ssh-keyscan`.
+For example, `ssh-keyscan github.com`.
+The public key for github.com is always implicitly added.
   ssh-strict:
     description: 'Whether to perform strict host key checking'
     default: true
   persist-credentials:
-    description: 'Whether to persist the token in the git config'
+    description: 'Whether to configure the token or SSH key with the local git config'
     default: true
   path:
     description: 'Relative path under $GITHUB_WORKSPACE to place the repository'